xuchen66/sphinx-emdocs/source/serialem-note-hidden-goodies.rst

 #. repeat for all the mesh items.

-After you do Navigator - Acquire at Point, you will get multiple files such as Grid3-Mesh3.map, Grid3-Mesh4.map, Grid3-Mesh15.map etc..
+After you do Navigator - Acquire at Point, you will get multiple files such as *Grid3-Mesh3.map, Grid3-Mesh4.map, Grid3-Mesh15.map* etc..
 Very nice, isn't it?

 Here each mesh map will have its own filename.
-During collection, the filenames are opened and closed for each item, the setup used **heritage** function which is also quite hidden.
+During collection, the filenames are opened and closed for each item.
+The setup step uses **heritage** function which is also quite hidden.